bc67da8d/api/docs/Orders.md

-# Order
+# Orders
-The Carts API allows you to create, view, update, and delete individual, or a batch, of carts.
+The Orders API allows you to create, view, update, and delete individual, or a batch, of orders.

 - Endpoint: export HOST=https://api.dev.lackky.com
 - Content-Type: application/json